Have you ever faced spine-tingling experience with Outlook email scheduling because of Outlook delay delivery not working?

 - You can then select all the conditions you want.
-Once you are satisfied, then click Next to t to apply the conditions to all messages you send.
+Once you are satisfied, then click Next to apply the conditions to all messages you send.

 (See the image below)

 If you hate defining ‘time to send rules” every time, Outlook gives you a “Do Not Deliver Before” feature.
-So that with this one, you can schedule when the email will be send.
-For Office 200 and above, clicking Options dialog on the top ribbon will take you to “Do Not Deliver Before” option.
+So that with this one, you can schedule when the email will be sent.
+For Office 2000 and above, clicking Options dialog on the top ribbon will take you to “Do Not Deliver Before” option.

 But always make sure you understand how this feature works.
-Test, test, and test this features before using it.
+Test, test, and test these features before using it.